-Consultation on in front of Shop
+Consultation in front of Boro Bari more

-Table: Issues of the Public Consultation- Design Phase

-SI No Action to be Taken

-01 Awareness of the project including

-project that will be improved

-02 In what way they may associate

-with the project cooperation for implementation start of the project.

-of the project

-03 Presence of any forest, wildlife or No need to take action.

-any sensitive/ unique

-environmental components nearby

-04 the project area Presence of historical/cultural/ No such information available.
-No pood to take action

-04 Presence of historical/cultural/ No such information available. no need to take action.

-Religious sites nearby

-05 Unfavourable climatic condition No such information available.
+Table: Issues of the Public Consultation- Design Phase SI No Action to be Taken 01 Awareness of the project including No need to take action. coverage area project that will be improved 02 In what way they may associate with the project cooperation for implementation start of the project. of the project 03 Presence of any forest, wildlife or No need to take action. any sensitive/ unique environmental components nearby 04 the project area Presence of historical/cultural/ No such information available.
+No pood to take action 04 INO fieed to take action.
+Religious sites nearby 05 Unfavourable climatic condition No such information available.
 No need to take action.
 06 No need to take action.

-07 Drainage and sewerage problem No need to take action.

-facing

-80 Present drinking water problem-

-1 individual deep/shallow tube

-drinking water to paura

-people

-09 Present solid waste collection and

-distribution problem collection and disposal

-system.
-CBO & Paurashava can solve this problem

-10 Availability of labour during No need to take action.

-10 construction time res, Local labour is available.
-INO fleed to take action.
+07 Drainage and sewerage problem No need to take action. facing 80 Present drinking water problem- quantity and quality individual deep/shallow tube drinking water to paura 00 December 1911 people 09 Present solid waste collection and distribution problem collection and disposal system.
+CBO & Paurashava can solve this problem 10 Availability of labour during No need to take action. construction time 1 co, Local labour lo avallable.
+The field to take deticin.
 11 Yes, it is road project.
-It will No need to take action

-provide access. l to need to take detion.

-12 Perception of villagers on tree No need to take action.

-felling and a forestation project.

-13 Yes, they know the impact will

-disturbances during construction be short-term & negligible. minimize the impact.

-work

-14 Setting up construction camp site

-15 within the villages/project locality within locality

-15 Safety of residents during construction phase and plying of Yes, they are aware of the taken before start of the

-vehicle for construction activities construction work.

-16 No use of community water in

-this project.

-project using of river water

-17 Requirements of enhancement of Road improvement will No need to take action.

-enhance the facilities.

-18 Whether local people agreed to No need to take action.

-sacrifice their lands (cultivable or

-not) for beneficial project after

-getting proper compensation
+It will No need to take action. provide access.
+12 Perception of villagers on tree No need to take action. project.
+13 Yes, they know the impact will disturbances during construction be snort-term & negligible. minimize the impact.
+14 work Setting up construction camp site Ves no construction camp is No camp or storage site 1 - within the villages/project locality within locality 15 Safety of residents during Yes, they are aware of the construction phase and plying of safety issues taken before start of the vehicle for construction activities construction work.
+16 No use of community water in No need to take action. this project. project using of river water 17 Requirements of enhancement of · No need to take action.
+10 other facilities enhance the facilities.
+Nie naad ta tali a seesa 18 Whether local people agreed to No need to take action. sacrifice their lands (cultivable or not) for beneficial project after getting proper compensation getting proper compensation